 - Suicidal ideation or when it is severe, attempts

 These symptoms would have to be present for at least two weeks for there to be a diagnosis, and the treatment for depression is medication and therapy, and sometimes medication cannot help if you are resistant.
 Either way, if you have these symptoms of depression, you need to seek treatment right away.
 Especially if you are starting to have suicidal thoughts.
 There are different degrees and types of depression.
 Mothers that have given birth that exhibit these symptoms have postpartum depression.

 Those that are undergoing a lot of stress and are dealing with a stressful period such as the situation regarding the pandemic, that is situational depression.
 If you are depressed from caregiving, then that is caregiver depression.
 However, if none of those things are happening and you are struggling with depression due to chemical imbalances, then that is clinical depression which is what I struggle with or Major Depressive Disorder.

-In fact, what I want to do today is to go over the seven tarot cards that best represent depression.
+A Tarot reading can be used as a tool to gain insight into the present situation and future of the individual, based on the person’s question.
+The reading helps in clarifying situations and facilitating insights that lead to a better understanding of self.
+In fact, what I want to do today is to go over the seven tarot cards for depression.
 Let’s go over those cards right now.

 There are seven cards that best represent depression: